Fruitcake to Celebrate

 The fruitcake first appeared in back in the time of the Romans so it's history is long.

 It was originally a concoction of pine nuts and raisins that were mixed with a mash of barley.
 Later on during the middle ages it became popular to add fruits, honey and spices.
 The fruit cake started to evolve into what it is today during this period.

 It became a popular food for hunters and warriors to carry on long trips away from home as it kept well for long periods of time.
 During the 1400's it became very popular in Britain especially when dried fruits started to be imported from the mediterranean.

 Later in 16th century Europe the fruitcake became a harvest symbol and good luck charm.
 The nuts of the current harvest were baked into the fruitcake which was stored till next year to be eaten at harvest time.
 This was considered good luck for each years harvest and became a tradition.
 This was how the cake first became a celebration cake.

 Today the fruitcake is most popular as a wedding cake and of course, a traditional cake of Christmas time.
 It is usually made with dried fruit, candied fruit combined with nuts and spices.
 It can be soaked in liquor as well this is what keeps it from spoiling.
 In the United Kingdom they often decorate their fruit cake with icing.

-Did not eat a fruitcake for a year after she received one for her birthday.
+Did you know that Queen Victoria did not eat a fruitcake for a year after she received one for her birthday.
 She thought this showed restraint which was a virtue in Victorian England.